JulienVig/CS-451-Distributed-Algorithms/README.md

 # Distributed Algorithms 2021/22 - EPFL

+This repository shows an implementation of a Localized Causal Broadcast implemented in a distributed manner using Java.
+All individual processes broadcast arbitrary messages but they each maintain a list of processes upon whom they dependent.
+These lists dictate how processes can deliver messages: they must respect the causal order of messages broadcasted by processes listed in their dependencies.
+The next sections are the instructions of the project, describing successive abstractions until the LCB.

 # Overview
 The goal of this practical project is to implement certain building blocks necessary for a decentralized system.
 To this end, some underlying abstractions will be used: